Early Childhood Curriculum

 There is magic in everyday moments and we believe in a curriculum that allows the child to experience the magic and wonder of the world around them.
-In the first seven years is full of will and learns about the world through play.
-The five senses are awakening — every sight, sound, and taste is an experience to explore.
+In the first seven years, a child learns about the world through movement and play.
+The five senses are awakening — every sight, sound, and taste is an experience to explore and learn.
 A child at play is full of vitality, imagination, and curiosity.

 The classroom is a delight to the senses.
 The walls are lazured in comforting pinks and peaches, a beautiful nature table displays special, seasonal gifts of nature, and natural light illuminates the room.
 Indoor play is an opportunity to work through conflict naturally — to work together to decide what to play, how to work together and share toys, and in the end how to create something amazing.

-During a daily story time when the children sit in a circle, a candle is lit, and the teacher tells – rather than reads – a fairy-tale, a folk tale, or puts on a simple puppet play.
-Throughout the week, children will hear the same story, which aids in developing memory.
-In this manner, the future activity of learning to read is being grounded in a rich field of oral learning and meaning, and a foundation for literacy is carefully laid.
+During a daily story time, the children sit in a circle, a candle is lit, and the teacher tells (rather than reads) a fairy tale or folk tale, or puts on a simple puppet play.
+Children hear the same story throughout the week, which aids in developing memory.
+In this manner, the future activity of learning to read is grounded in a rich field of oral learning and meaning and a foundation for literacy is carefully laid.